shrestha-bishal/lunex-api/playground/simple-vite-vanilla-app/README.md

 # RestClient Vite with Vanilla Simple App Example
-This is a minimal vanilla JavaScript example demonstrating how to use the @bishal-shrestha/rest-client library inside a Vite project.
+This is a minimal vanilla JavaScript example demonstrating how to use the lunex-http library inside a Vite project.

 ## How to run this example
 - Make sure you have Node.js installed.
 - Install dependencies:
 ```
 npm install
-npm install @bishal-shrestha/rest-client
+npm install lunex-http
 ```
 - Run the development server:
 ```